uezo/minette/README.md

 //if Request.Text is "今日はいい天気です", nouns will be ["今日", "天気"] var nouns = Request.Words.Where(w => w.Part == "名詞").Select(w => w.Word);
 ```
+!!
+ATTENTION !!
+The availability and the performance of Minette MeCab Webservice are not guaranteed and we accept no responsibility for any loss resulting from using this service.

+If you want to use a service under the control of yourself, you can host your [webmecab](https://github.com/uezo/webmecab) and set it's URL to the tagger.

 ### Chatting ready